ianphil/DoE_Bloom_Filter/Readme.md

 import math

 # This is the last experiment, a 2 factorial designed experiment.
 The goal is to understand
-# the mass effect of each variable, but also the interaction between the to variables we control
+# the main effect of each variable, but also the interaction between the to variables we control
 # and how they affect the respons variable (false positives).
 def main():